scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Regeneration.*** As long as this creature hasn't taken Holy or Fire damage they regenerate 2 wound dice of damage every round.

-***Troll Resistance.*** This creature has Resistance 2 to Poison damage and Vulernability 1 to Fire and Holy damage.
+***Troll Resistance.*** This creature has Resistance 2 to Poison damage and Vulnerability 1 to Fire and Holy damage.

 **Actions**
 This creature can only take 1 Bite action per turn.